 Teaching and Learning Methods

-Online modules will cover topics not covered in Phases 1-3 or other mandatory courses in Phase 4.
 Learners will be expected to complete modules throughout their Phase 4 program.
-The research project component will include independent work that is project based and builds upon research project time across Phase 1-3.
-Learners will also work independently with a supervisor to complete the research component of the course.
+The research project component will include independent work that is project based and builds upon research deliverables from Phase 1-3.
+Learners will work independently with a supervisor to complete the research component of the course.

 1. Leadership in Medicine (LIM): 2 independent online modules (4 hours).
 Module topics are (1) Human Resource Management and (2) Case Studies in Management and Leadership.

 2. Research Project: 20 hours (4 hours of module and 16 hours of independent time).
 The focus of the Research Curriculum for Phase 4 is on knowledge translation.
 Learners are required to complete the 4-hour online module on Writing for Publication/Knowledge Translation.
 Based on the research project which learners have carried out in Phases 1-3, learners will demonstrate that they have completed some form of knowledge translation (i.e. manuscript for publication, conference presentation, presentation to journal club, critical appraisal exercise etc.).
-In addition, they will make a poster or oral presentation at the Research Day held during the Clinical Skills IV course on March 15, 2024.
+In addition, they will make a poster or oral presentation at the Research Day held during the Clinical Skills IV course in late March- early April 2025.

 3. Professionalism in Practice Module: Completion of the online module.